Worklytics/psoxy/tools/psoxy-test/README.md

 (*) Requests to AWS API need to be [signed], so you must ensure that the machine running these scripts have the appropriate AWS credentials for the role you've selected.

 ## GCP
-For GCP, every call must include the `-t` option, which is the identity token used for authentication (*).
+For GCP, every call needs an "identity token" (`-t, --token` option in the examples below) for the account that has access to the Cloud Platform (*).
+If you omit the token, the script will try to get it automatically, so you must [authorize gcloud first].

 Google Calendar example:
 ```shell
 node cli.js -u https://us-central1-acme.cloudfunctions.net/calendar/v3/calendars/primary -t <IDENTITY_TOKEN> -i user@acme.com